PierUgit/enhanced-allocatables/README.md

 In the demonstration code we have to simulate the new statement with subroutines.

 Limitations:
-- default real kind only (the generalization to any kind is trivial)
+- default real kind only (the generalization to any kind is trivial but tedious)
 - rank-1 and rank-2 only (the generalization to any rank is trivial)
 - size and capacity limited to default integer values
 - `mold=` and `source=` limited to allocatable argument, as this is the only way to get lower bounds /= 1